aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/troubleshooting-guide.rst

 The :ref:`/neuron-guide/neuron-frameworks/pytorch-neuron/api-compilation-python-api.rst`
 uses the PyTorch :func:`torch.jit.trace` function to generate :class:`~torch.jit.ScriptModule` models for execution on Inferentia.
-Due to that, to execute your PyTorch model on Inferentia it must be torch-jit-traceable.
+Due to that, to execute your PyTorch model on Inferentia it must be torch-jit-traceable, otherwise you need to make sure your model is torch-jit-traceable.
+You can try modifying your underlying PyTorch model code to make it traceable.
+If it's not possible to change your model code, you can :ref:`write a wrapper around your model <wrapping-non-traceable-models>` that makes it torch-jit-traceable to compile it for Inferentia.

 Please visit :func:`torch.jit.trace` to review the properties that a model must have to be torch-jit-traceable.
 The PyTorch-Neuron trace API :func:`torch_neuron.trace` accepts :code:`**kwargs` for :func:`torch.jit.trace`.
 For example, you can use the :code:`strict=False` flag to :ref:`compile models with dictionary outputs <compiling-models-with-kwargs>`.
-If the outputs of your PyTorch model are not torch-jit-traceable, you can try modifying your underlying PyTorch model code to make it traceable.
-If it's not possible to change your model code, you can :ref:`write a wrapper around your model <wrapping-non-traceable-models>` that makes it torch-jit-traceable to compile it for Inferentia.

 .. _wrapping-non-traceable-models: